KiTant/RobloxChatAntiFilter/README.md

 # RobloxChatAntiFilter
 A program that replaces characters in your text with similar ones to try to bypass the roblox chat filter

+## Used modules:
+- json
+- argparse
+- os

 ## Some notes:
 This program cannot guarantee you a complete and permanent bypass of the roblox chat filter, especially if you play on a new account or on an account where the date of birth is below 13 years old